-The A1 Movers, formerly known as Cambridge English: Movers (YLE Movers), is one of the Cambridge English Qualifications.
-It is the next step (after the Pre-A1 Starters) of a child’s language learning journey.
-It is the second exam of a series of three.
+The A2 Flyers, formerly known as Cambridge English: Flyers (YLE Flyers), is one of the Cambridge English Qualifications.
+It is the last test of a child’s language learning journey.
+It is the third exam of a series of three.

-This exam is prepared specially for children ranging from 6 to 12 years old.
-As I mentioned in the previous text about the Pre A1 Starters, offering kids the opportunity to sit for these exams at a young age boosts their confidence.
+This and the other two Young Learners Exams are prepared specially for children ranging from 6 to 12 years old.
+As I mentioned in the previous texts about the Pre A1 Starters and A1 Movers, offering kids the opportunity to sit for these exams at a young age boosts their confidence.
 It also prepares them to deal better with any other examinations in the future.

 They are fun, colorful, interactive, and activity-based.
 It’s an excellent way to get children interested in taking these exams and don’t feel threatened by them or feel that they are taking an exam at all.

 These exams focus on the skills needed to communicate effectively in English through listening, speaking, reading, and writing.
-They are paper-based, and they take about 1 hour.
+They are paper-based, and they take about 1 hour and 15 minutes.

 Listening: It takes about 25 minutes.
 It’s divided into 5 parts (25 questions overall).
-Each part begins with two examples.
+Each part begins with one or two examples.
 Children will listen to the recording twice.